git/git.github.io/rev_news/drafts/edition-85.md

   that only added `slot->finished = NULL;` at the end of the function.

-  Junio wasn't sure if the change was completely correct as he said he no longer trusts his own reading of the http code, but he agreed that it should be merged if gcc isn't fixed soon.
+  Junio wasn't sure if the change was completely correct as he said he no longer trusted his own reading of the http code, but he agreed that it should be merged if gcc wasn't fixed soon.

   Taylor took another look at the patch and found other functions where `slot->finished` is assigned, so he wondered if a better fix